Masks Bacterial Filtration Efficiency (BFE) Tester | YY 0469 / ASTM F2100 / BS EN 14683

 Regulatory and certification bodies testing medical mask performance

-(BFE) of surgical masks, medical face masks, and other protective mask
+It is specifically used for evaluating the bacterial filtration efficiency (BFE) of surgical masks, medical face masks, and other protective mask materials.

 Standards Compliant